COBsquare/Dementia-Examiner-for-Individuals/bin/Questions/README.txt

 7. Now, I will name you three objects.
 After I tell you them.
 I would like you to repeat them one by one.
 Ball, car, man.

 MENTAL REVERSAL
-8. I would like you to count backward from hundred by sevens.
+8. I would like you to count backward from hundred by sevens until sixty five.

 RECALL
 9. Earlier I told you the names of three things.
 Can you tell me